-General Standard Disclosures Description Page No. G4-26 Organization's approach to stakeholder engagement, including frequency of 23 G4-20 engagement by type and by stakeholder group, 23 G4-27 Key topics and concerns that have been raised through stakeholder engagement, and how the organization has responded to those key topics and concerns, including through its reporting 23 Report Prof Report Profile G4-28 Reporting period (such as fiscal or calendar year) for information provided 5 G4-29 Date of most recent previous report (if any) 5 G4-30 Reporting cycle (such as annual, biennial) 5 G4-31 The contact point for questions regarding the report or its contents End Cover G4-32 The 'in accordance' option the organization has chosen, the GRI Content Index for the chosen option, the reference to the External Assurance Report, if the report has been externally assured 5 G4-33 Organization's policy and current practice with regard to seeking external assurance for the report 5 Governance G4-34 The governance structure of the organization, including committees of the highest governance body 10-12 G4-35 Process for delegating authority for economic, environmental and social topics from body to senior executives and other employees 10-12,65 G4-36 Whether the organization has appointed an executive-level position or positions with responsibility for economic, environmental and social topics, and whether post holders report directly to the highest governance body 10-12 G4-37 Processes for consultation between stakeholders and the highest governance body on economic, environmental and social topics.
-10-12,65 G4-38 Composition of the highest governance body and its committees 10-12 G4-39 Whether the Chair of the highest governance body is also an executive officer Annual Report Page 106 G4-40 The nomination and selection processes for the highest governance body and its committees Annual Report Page 170 G4-41 Processes for the highest governance body to ensure conflicts of interest are avoided an d managed Annual Report Page 110 G4-42 The highest governance body's and senior executives' roles in the development, approval, and updating of the organization's purpose, value or mission statements, strategies, policies, and goals related to economic, environmental and social impacts Annual Report Page 174 G4-43 Measures taken to develop and enhance the highest governance body's collective knowledge of economic, environmental and social topics Annual Report Page 174 G4-44 Processes for evaluation of the highest governance body's performance with respect to governance of economic, environmental and social topics Annual Report Page 174 G4-45 Highest governance body's role in the identification and management of economic, environmental and social impacts, risks, and opportunities Annual Report Page 174
+General Standard Disclosures Description Page No. G4-26 Organization's approach to stakeholder engagement, including frequency of engagement by type and by stakeholder group, 23 G4-27 Key topics and concerns that have been raised through stakeholder engagement, and how the organization has responded to those key topics and concerns, including through its reporting 23 Report Prof Report Profile G4-28 $Reporting\ period\ (such as\ fiscal\ or\ calendar\ year)\ for\ information\ provided$ 5 G4-29 Date of most recent previous report (if any) 5 G4-30 Reporting cycle (such as annual, biennial) 5 G4-31 The contact point for questions regarding the report or its contents End Cover G4-32 The 'in accordance' option the organization has chosen, the GRI Content Index for the chosen option, the reference to the External Assurance Report, if the report has been externally assured 5 G4-33 Organization's policy and current practice with regard to seeking external assurance for the report 5 Governance e G4-34 The governance structure of the organization, including committees of the highest governance body 10-12 G4-35 Process for delegating authority for economic, environmental and social topics from body to senior executives and other employees 10-12,65 G4-36 Whether the organization has appointed an executive-level position or positions with responsibility for economic, environmental and social topics, and whether post holders report directly to the highest governance body 10-12 G4-37 Processes for consultation between stakeholders and the highest governance body on economic, environmental and social topics.
+10-12,65 G4-38 Composition of the highest governance body and its committees 10-12 G4-39 Whether the Chair of the highest governance body is also an executive of ficer Annual Report Page 106 G4-40 The nomination and selection processes for the highest governance body and its committees Annual Report Page 170 G4-41 Processes for the highest governance body to ensure conflicts of interest are avoided an d managed Annual Report Page 110 G4-42 The highest governance body's and senior executives' roles in the development, approval, and updating of the organization's purpose, value or mission statements, strategies, policies, and goals related to economic, environmental and social impacts Annual Report Page 174 G4-43 Measures taken to develop and enhance the highest governance body's collective knowledge of economic, environmental and social topics Annual Report Page 174 G4-44 Processes for evaluation of the highest governance body's performance with respect to governance of economic, environmental and social topics Annual Report Page 174 G4-45 $Highestgovernancebody'sroleintheidentificationandmanagementofeconomic,\\environmentalandsocialimpacts,risks,andopportunities$ Annual Report Page 174